-- Each week there is a lab.
-All of the labs can be downloaded directly from the lab folders on Moodle each week. - Lab reports will be due on 1159PM Sunday. - Labs will be turned in on Moodle.
+- There is a lab rubric that you can view to see how each question is graded: Lab Rubric. - Each week there is a lab.
+All of the labs can be downloaded directly from the lab folders on Moodle each week.
+Lab reports will be due on 1159PM Sunday. - Labs will be turned in on Moodle.
 (See Cam Scanner text below) - There is a folder on Moodle each week to turn in/upload each week's lab to. - You will need to scan your completed lab work and save as a PDF file. - All labs must be turned in by you individually for grading on Moodle. - Cam Scanner is a popular application that can be used with any smart phone.
 This application allows you to take multiple pictures one after another and turn it into a single PDF file.
 Please make sure your lab submissions are in sequential order with page numbers included.

-Weekly Homework:
+Weekly Moodle Quizzes:

-- You will complete weekly "HW" assignments on Moodle. - These are always due on Sunday at 11:59 pm. - HW Assignments 1-10 are based from reading from the textbook.
+- You will complete weekly guizzes on Moodle. - These are always due on Sunday at 11:59 pm. - HW Assignments 1-10 are based from reading from the textbook.